heykuldip/Repast4pyModels/README.md

 Covid-19 has been detected in a local deer population.
 This project aims to combine deer behaviour models and human population models in order to run scenarious of human <> deer infections.

 # Quick Start
+This guide is for GMU members who have access to the Slurm/Hopper cluster.

-Here's how you run this on hopper:
+Here's how you run this on Hopper:
 - Add something here once you figure it out.

 # How to Contribute